 - If your beardie has had his meal, increase the temperature in the tank a few degrees to ensure good digestion.
 Try to get him to bask for a while a couple of days after the meal – although be aware that many dragons will just run back into their cave.
 Lastly, give him another bath about two days after the meal to stimulate his digestives system.
 Once he has passed his stool, you can leave him be.
 Stool that doesn’t get passed can rot in the bowels, resulting in a near-death situation.
 It is obvious why you should avoid this scenario by all means.

-Should I Try to Wake my Bearded Dragon and End Brumation?
+Should I Try to Wake my Beardie and End Brumation?

 Besides the “basic maintenance” that I described above, brumating bearded dragons should not be disturbed until they wake up on their own.
 Studies suggest that trying to snap a bearded dragon out of brumation will only result in prolonged overall brumation time.